 bus-api-provider-events — Bus Events API provider

 bus-api-provider-events is the HTTP controller for the public Bus Events API.
 It accepts authenticated event publishing requests and exposes authenticated event streams.
-Functional providers remain event-oriented and do not implement HTTP controllers themselves.
+Provider and integration workers use the event contracts without adding their own public HTTP event controllers.

 Bus API providers and integrations use Events for request/reply workflows such as runtime wake-up, container runner work, billing status, usage export, and Stripe provider calls.
-End users may also use event APIs when the deployment grants the required domain scopes, but event access is still account- and scope-limited.
+End users may also use event APIs when the deployment grants the required resource access, but event access is still identity-bound and resource-limited.

 Authentication